seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-02.md

 an arising of the *Tathāgatās* or whether there be no such arising".

-*Ṭhitā va sā dhātu dhammaṭṭhitatā dhammaniyāmatā idappaccayatā*, "that elementary nature, that orderliness of the *Dhamma*, that norm of the *Dhamma*, the relatedness of this to that does stand as it is."
+*Ṭhitā va sā dhātu dhammaṭṭhitatā dhammaniyāmatā idappaccayatā*, "that elementary nature, that orderliness of the Dhamma, that norm of the Dhamma, the relatedness of this to that does stand as it is."

 So from this it is clear that the underlying principle could be understood even